malacandrian/eewilliams/_books/IllustratedBible.md

               type: image/jpg
           defaultImage: shortBook-Default.jpg
 ---
-A book aimed at showing even the little ones the beauty of Jesus in the passage.
+A book aimed at showing even the little ones the beauty of Jesus in the passage.<!--more-->

 *Note: We expect an adult to read this with a child.
 We like to aim slightly higher than the child's age to help them learn, so some vocabulary may need explaining to the child.*